gomicoder17/Git-Leaks/README.txt

 if running locally:
     > pip install -r requirements.txt
-    > python3 main.py
+    > python git-leaks.py

-The script will ask you wether to save the leaks as csv or json, and then save them in /output folder.
+The script will ask you wether to save the leaks as csv or json, and then save them in the /output folder.

-IMPORTANT: if running docker, the output folder must exist in the host machine.